IntellectualSites/documentation/plotsquared/configuration/worlds.yml.md

       border: false
     event:
       spawn:
-        # Wheather or not spawn eggs are enabled
+        # Whether or not spawn eggs are enabled
         egg: false
-        # Wheather or not breeding is enabled
+        # Whether or not breeding is enabled
         breeding: false
-        # Wheather or not custom events are enabled
+        # Whether or not custom events are enabled
         custom: true
-    # Wheather or not natural mob spawning is enabled
+    # Whether or not natural mob spawning is enabled
     natural_mob_spawning: false
-    # Wheather or not spawners are spawning mobs
+    # Whether or not spawners are spawning mobs
     mob_spawner_spawning: false
     # Global plot flags, see: https://intellectualsites.github.io/plotsquared-documentation/plot-flags
     flags: {}